FibreFoX/javafx-gradle-plugin/README.md

 Last Release Notes
 ==================

-**Version 8.6.0 (31-August-2016)**
+**Version 8.7.0 (09-September-2016)**

 New:
-* added `alternativePathToJarFile`-property to specify the jar-file which gets used for javafx-jar-transformation
-* added `usePatchedJFXAntLib`-property to disable gradle daemon workaround of the JDK-bug (which might be required when patching does result in crashing the JVM)
-* added `useEnvironmentRelativeExecutables`-property to change the executables being used from the JDK instead of environment-relative (which could differ due to multiple local java-installations)
-* added possibility to adjust java-command used for `jfxRun`-task: it is now possible to pass parameters to your jfx-application
-* added possibility to adjust java-command used for `jfxRun`-task: it is now possible to pass parameters to the java-executable, e.g. to specify some javassist-module or other JVM-related stuff (like Xmx or other funny things)

-Bugfixes:
-* fixed issue #29 and #30 regarding stdout/stderr not printed when Gradle is in daemon mode (which is default for Gradle 3 now)
-* fixed issue #12 regarding gradle daemon mode: **IT IS NOW SUPPORTED**

-Changes:
-* removed the usage of `skipDaemonModeCheck`-property, please remove this from your configuration/buildscript (will be removed in the next minor-release)
-* the javafx-gradle-plugin now requires ASM being present on classpath of the buildscript for being able to work around the JDK-bug (https://bugs.openjdk.java.net/browse/JDK-8148717)

-Enhancements:
-* fixed issue #26 by providing a way to specify jar-file used for javapackager
-* updated proguard example using new `alternativePathToJarFile`-property
-* updated README.md to show minimal setup and other stuff

-(Not yet) Release(d) Notes
-==========================

-upcoming Version 8.7.0 (??-2016)

-New:
 * added `checkForAbsolutePaths`-property to enable absolute paths for all path-properties (it defaults to `false` to behave like before)
 * added `additionalBundlerResources` for being able to have additional files available to the used bundler
-* added feature for copying additionalAppResources to `build/jfx/app` when calling `jfxJar` and `jfxRun`, making it possible to have all that files available (like native files being required to not reside in the jar-files) (issue #39)
+* added feature for copying additionalAppResources to `build/jfx/app` when calling `jfxJar` and `jfxRun`, making it possible to have all that files available (like native files being required to not reside in the jar-files) by setting `copyAdditionalAppResourcesToJar = true` (issue #39)

 Bugfixes:
 * made it possible to specify absolute paths for all path-properties, fixes issue #36
 * reverted the idea of registering the real tasks after project-evaluation, only add ant-javafx.jar after project-evaluation (fixes issue #31)
 * adjusted CI-files for AppVeyor and TravisCI to handle functional tests
+* fixed possible file-handler leak (unreported)

+Changes:
+* removed the `skipDaemonModeCheck`-property, please remove this from your configuration/buildscript

 Enhancements:
 * implemented some functional tests, mostly using the example-projects as test-projects (running against Gradle 2.10 and Gradle 3.0)
 * added example project: windows installer with license
 * added example project: debian installer with license
+* added example project: adjusted launcher-icon
+* added example project: additional bundler-files
+* extracted plugin-version into separated file to have example-projects working at their place without having the need to adjust these version-numbers on every release
+* refactored a bit to have cleaner code

+(Not yet) Release(d) Notes
+==========================

+upcoming Version 8.7.1 (??-2016)

+* nothing changed yet